 Wastewater-based surveillance is a rapidly evolving area.
 When we understand and communicate the data effectively, it can benefit communities.

-Canadian Water Network (CWN) and the National Collaborating Centre for Infectious Diseases (NCCID) have teamed up to help local public health practitioners and provincial health agencies effectively use wastewater-based surveillance (WBS) data to inform public health decisions.
+CWN and the National Collaborating Centre for Infectious Diseases (NCCID) have teamed up to help local public health practitioners and provincial health agencies effectively use wastewater-based surveillance (WBS) data to inform public health decisions.

 Who’s involved?